UBC Statistics Graduate Student Association

 Contact: Johnny Xi

-The Symmetry, Invariance, Probability and Machine Learning (SIP-ML) reading group consists of Statistics and Computer Science graduate students, postdocs and faculty who meet every week to discuss a paper in the statistics and machine learning literature.
-Group members rotate weekly as the discussion leader, whose role is to casually present the paper and promote discussion.
+The Symmetry, Invariance, Probability and Machine Learning (SIP-ML) reading group consists of Statistics and Computer Science graduate students, postdocs and faculty who meet every week to discuss a paper or book chapter in the statistics and machine learning literature.
+This year we are reading the book Optimal Transport for Applied Mathematics by Filippo Santambrogio.
+Group members rotate weekly as the discussion leader, whose role is to casually present the material and promote discussion.
 Topics of interest in previous terms were diverse and ranged from empirical Bayes to normalizing flows, including a summer’s worth of Le Cam theory.
-For this year, the key topics include invariant representation learning, causal invariance, domain adaptation and robustness to distributional shifts.
+We also spent a term reading papers on invariant representation learning, causal invariance, domain adaptation and robustness to distributional shifts.

 PI: Dr. Alexandre Bouchard-Côté